dotnet/docfx/docs/designs/conceptual-versioning.md

 In **Restore** step, moniker definition file will be restored to local storage, which will be used to evaluate monikerRange expression.

-An **ordered** moniker list is provided by moniker definition file restored from `monikerDefinitionUrl`, the file structure should be:
+An **ordered** moniker list is provided by moniker definition file restored from `monikerDefinition`, the file structure should be:

 ```json
 {